mauricecruz/zero-base-themes/README.md

 - Finish organizing unsorted code in `build.less`
 - Move all colours to hsla
+- Update paths to images such as `chrome-devtools://devtools/bundled/Images/paneAddButtons.png` to base64 incase these are removed from core
-- Sort out code consistency
+- Sort out code consistency (create and add to CONTRIBUTING.md)
 - Create simple booleans and mixins to be used on a per theme basis
 - Screencast, including how to get up and running, how to contribute and how to make your own theme
 - GitHub Pages site?